jelen07/todo-list/README.md

 - Entities mapping and other configuration should not be tied to the entities - replace annotations with XML definition
 - Set up CI&CD process via GitHub Actions
 - Implement security especially within API
-- Set better error messages while authentication - do not expose info, that some user is registered or not
 - ...